MEDICAL INDUSTRY ENDORSES FDA VAPE HARM REDUCTION PLAN THAT LEADS TO CIGARETTE SMOKING BY KIDS AND FUELS THE DIABETES EPIDEMIC

 It’s not working, in case we haven’t noticed.

 Suboxone and Medication-Assisted Treatment (MAT) for the opioid crisis, for example, are seemingly universally embraced by the medical healthcare industry and popular media as the fix for the crisis.
-It goes without saying that MAT is the established medical fix for the medically-generated opioid crisis.
+It goes without saying (that is, without the protective scrutiny of critical examination) that MAT is an established as effective medical fix for the medically-generated opioid crisis.
 The research however, critically examined, does not support effectiveness of MAT as currently implemented if at all, recent studies pointing to overall treatment failure and with continuing drug abuse in MAT programs.

 Effects for positive outcomes with NRT have always been small, e.g. “Number Needed to Treat” NNT to achieve one positive outcome = 29 = 97% failure rate: